LTUC/amman-dotnet-401d2/curriculum/class-06/facilitator/README.md

 Included in the demo folder is an example of a diagram that you can draw with the class as you go over the OOP principles.
 There is also the code base when converting the diagram to Visual Studio.

-### Warm-Up

-Have the students build out a new Pizza Store Console as directed below.
-They will be practicing with it all day.
-This should re-cement what they learned last week.
-Encourage them to start from zero, giving them about :30 to complete

-- Pizza Store Class Properties
-  - Properties
-     - Name, Address, Phone
-  - Methods
-    - Order Pizza() -> Returns a Pizza Object, using the Pizza Constructor
-    - OpenStore()
-    - CloseStore()
-- Pizza Class
-  - Properties
-    - Name
-    - Ingredients - String Array
-    - Price
-  - Methods
-    - Prepare()
-    - Bake()
-    - Deliver()
-    - Eat()

 When they return from the exercise, build this out for them (with them) as a means of having everyone on the same page.
 Great opportunity to stack learn!